Andrea Petkovic: 2018

-2019-2020: Loss of form, Hiatus, out of top 100
+2019-2020: Loss of form, hiatus, out of top 100

 Petkovic started her 2019 season at the Brisbane International where she lost in the final round of qualifying to Harriet Dart.
 At the Australian Open, she retired from her first-round match against Irina-Camelia Begu.

 Petkovic played for Germany in Fed Cup against Belarus, she lost her singles match against Aryna Sabalenka.

-At the US Open, she upset Kvitová in the second round in straight sets, only her third Top-10 win since 2016, but lost in the next round to Elise Mertens.
+At the US Open, she upset Kvitová in the second round in straight sets, only her third top-ten win since 2016, but lost in the next round to Elise Mertens.

-In September 2020, she returned to the WTA tour, after an extended absence of almost a year, at the 2020 French Open where she lost in the first round to Bulgarian Tsvetana Pironkova.
-She finished the year 2020 outside of the top 100 ranked No. 102, having played only one match in the WTA level.
+In September 2020, she returned to the WTA Tour, after an extended absence of almost a year, at the 2020 French Open where she lost in the first round to Bulgarian Tsvetana Pironkova.
+She finished the year 2020 ranked No. 102, having played only one match on WTA level.

 2021: Return to top 100, first WTA Tour title since 2015

 Petkovic started off her 2021 season at the Gippsland Trophy where she lost in the second round to the third seed Elina Svitolina in straight sets.
 She wouldn't record another match win until Miami including a first-round loss at the Australian Open to Ons Jabeur.
 In Miami, she defeated Zhang Shuai in straight sets before losing to fourth seed Sofia Kenin.
 This was the start of a five match losing-streak in main draws which lasted the entire clay-court season.
 She reached the second round at Bad Homburg and at Wimbledon losing to Amanda Anisimova and Barbora Krejčíková, respectively.
 Petkovic's season started to turn once, she returned to her best surface - clay.
 She reached her first final in six years at the Hamburg Open.
-However, she was upset by qualifier Elena-Gabriela Ruse, in two tight sets.
+However, she was upset by qualifier Elena-Gabriela Ruse.
 She also made the semifinals in Belgrade losing to eventual runner up Arantxa Rus.
-She then reached her third consecutive semifinal at the Winners Open in Cluj-Napoca, Romania.
-She defeated Aleksandra Krunić in straight sets to reach her second final in three events.
-She then defeated Mayar Sherif in straight sets to claim her first WTA Tour title since Antwerp in 2015 and her seventh career title.
+She then won the Winners Open in Cluj-Napoca, Romania, defeating Mayar Sherif to claim her first WTA Tour title since Antwerp in 2015 and her seventh career title.